TABLE OF CONTENTS

 On a similar note, traffic accidents and deaths and DUIs have been known to decrease in legal cannabis states.
 Studies have shown that drivers under the influence of cannabis tend to drive less risky than those under the influence of alcohol.

-5. Safer Consumption
+Safer Cannabis Consumption

 Medical and recreational cannabis laws create a regulatory framework for the safe use of the drug.
 States develop lab testing regulations to test product batches for residual solvents, pesticides, heavy metals, and mold.